 McCormick Place, N128

 Don’t have a clue?
-Come to this program and hear from Jeff Abbott, John Dufresne, Sara Gran, Michael Harvey, Lars Kepler, and Ingrid Thoft, who’d like to share theirs with you.
+Come to this program and hear from Jeff Abbott, John Dufresne, Sara Gran, Michael Harvey, and Ingrid Thoft, who’d like to share theirs with you.
 Library Journal’s Barbara Hoffert will moderate.

 Downfall, Grand Central Publishing/Hachette